Art-A-Hack/art-a-hack.github.io/app/summer-2018/call/index.markdown

 We will provide space, equipment, facilitation and advice, and a stellar showcase opportunity at the CUNY City Tech theater.

-During four weekends we will co-create on site at ThoughtWorks, Floor 15, 99 Madison Ave between E. 29 and E. 30th Street, New York 10016.
+During four weekends we will co-create on site at Thoughtworks, Floor 15, 99 Madison Ave between E. 29 and E. 30th Street, New York 10016.
 There will be a pre-event social on June 7, as well as presenting finished prototypes at CUNY in July.

 ## How to apply